A reminder from Melanoma UK that protecting all your body matters, including genital areas if your lifestyle brings sun exposure.

-Skin cancer affecting the genitals is rare but can occur.
+Skin cancer affecting the genitals is rare but can occur due to UV rays, or more often be associated with viral infection, or skin conditions which increase risk.
 You may see non healing red areas, or sores, pigment changes, moles, warts, or other lesions.

-Any of these symptoms need to be investigated promptly.
-Treatment is effective and often non invasive but for such an important part of the body, delay is not a good option.
+Any of these symptoms need to be investigated promptly by a specialist.
+Treatment is effective and in a good percentage of cases non invasive but for such an important part of the body, delay is not a good option.

 Consultation & Investigation

-Consultants at our genital skin cancer treatment centres in London can provide a thorough, confidential assessment.
-From their experience and by using the latest skin surface microscopy.
+Consultants at our London genital skin cancer clinic can provide a thorough, confidential assessment.
+Through their experience, the benefits of a multidisciplinary team and by using the latest diagnostic equipment.

-We naturally need to know the nature of a problem and any penetration into other areas of the body but in most cases, in depth diagnosis is there to ensure our patients receive optimal treatment.
+We naturally need to know the nature of a problem and any penetration into other areas of the body.
+This is not common in early stage cases, in depth diagnosis is simply there to ensure our patients receive optimal treatment.

 Penile Cancer Treatment

 In addition to the symptoms mentioned above, you may see skin thickening, a discharge, or bleeding, or other fresh growths.
-Although in many cases, penile cancer is quite painless.
+Although in the majority of cases, penile skin cancer is quite painless.

-For early stage cancers, non invasive treatments such as laser surgery, photodynamic therapy, even specialist creams can bring a permanent cure.
-More serious issues can also be effectively treated.
+For early stage skin cancers, non invasive treatments such as laser surgery, photodynamic therapy, even specialist creams can bring a permanent cure.
+More serious issues are also able to be effectively treated.

 Where surgery is needed, Mohs surgery is the most advanced form of skin cancer surgery.
-Valuable in genital cases, where conservation of healthy tissue is so important for cosmetic and functional reasons.
+Often helpful in genital skin cancer, where conservation of healthy tissue is so important for cosmetic and functional reasons.

 Vulval Cancer Treatment

-Again, treatment for vulval cancer follows the path of many other skin cancers, according to seriousness.
-Laser surgery, photodynamic therapy, or specialist surgery are all proven options.
+Again, treatment for vulval skin cancer follows the path of many other types, according to seriousness.
+Laser surgery, photodynamic therapy, or specialist surgery are proven options.